By Anders Zunich | November 14th, 2019

 As November 7th drew nearer, excitement only continued to build surrounding the much-awaited contest.
 People talked about it in the halls, excitedly wondering what soups from past years would return, and what a refreshing new return to time-hallowed traditions would bring in the way of new and exciting soups.
 Most excited of all was Devin Throngard, the self-proclaimed “Sultan of Soup, Master of Ceremonies, breaker of chains, protector of the realm, and regent of the seven kingdoms” (if you haven’t watched Game of Thrones don’t bother trying to unpack that last bit).
 He’s also Hawkins’ IT Manager of 11 years and counting, and as you may have guessed, a fan of soup.
 Devin sees soup as “a comfort food meant to be enjoyed with others”, and definitely isn’t afraid to go above and beyond when it comes to organizing this competition, as well as organizing the downfall of Mindy, also known as the Soup Queen.
 In an advance interview before the competition, Devin told me “My money is on a newcomer.
 With all the new talent we have here at HCO, there’s bound to be one of you that can dethrone the Queen!”

 This year Mindy was definitely feeling the pressure of her previous victories, not only from Devin but from everyone who entered the competition.
 It seemed like anyone who had a soup recipe wanted a shot at the prestigious victory this year.
 On the morning of the competition, I had a chance to catch up with Mindy, and she was definitely feeling the pressure.
 “I’ve tried a lot of good recipes today, I might be a little bit nervous” she told me with a cup of minestrone in her hand and confidence in her voice.
 And we certainly can’t blame her, when the prize was not only a selection of kitchen-related gifts, but the brand new and mysterious Golden Ladle.
 According to Devin (who has since taken up the name Soupmaster Flash) “Not much is known about the origins of the vaunted Golden Ladle Award.
 It was rumored to be the first ladle ever used to dish up soup to people in the before times.
-What we do know is that it was forged within a mountain somewhere in Asia by the great King Bezos then expertly crafted by Karen’s husband Brett, Kathy and Matt Grubb.”
+What we do know is that it was forged within a mountain somewhere in Asia by the great King Bezos then expertly crafted by Karen’s husband Brett with the help of Kathy and Matt Grubb.”

 As the day of the competition finally arrived, the office was alerted not by a droning announcement over the PA system, but by the sounds of The Final Countdown by Europe filling the office and bringing all of the excitement and anticipation leading up to the contest into the forefront of people’s minds.
 Soon enough our office kitchen was packed with people, with a nightclub-style line of people winding through that corner of the office.
 As people marched in one-by-one, they took samples of each soup, and moved into our conference room, where a loop of vignettes from Seinfeld (Season 7 Episode 6) “The Soup Nazi” helped get us in the mood for the dish of the day.
 The room was filled with people contemplatively tasting and discussing the intricacies of the various soup recipes submitted to the competition.
 Time came to vote, and we all exercised our civic-soup-duty in deciding who would take home the fabled Golden Ladle.